 Because smoking affects your arteries, it can trigger stroke.
 A stroke happens when the blood supply to your brain is temporarily blocked.
 Brain cells are deprived of oxygen and start to die.
 A stroke can cause paralysis, slurred speech, altered brain function and death.
 Stroke is the fifth leading cause of death in the United States and a leading cause of adult disability.

 Asthma is a chronic lung disease that makes it harder to move air in and out of your lungs—otherwise known as "breathing."
 Because cigarette smoke irritates air passages, it can trigger sudden and severe asthma attacks.
-Asthma is a serious health condition that affects close to 25 million Americans.
+Asthma is a serious health condition that affects more than 25 million Americans.
 Smoking only makes it worse.

 6. Reproductive Effects in Women

-Smoking can cause ectopic pregnancy in women, which is when a fertilized egg implants somewhere other than the uterus.
-The egg can't survive and, if left untreated, can be life-threatening for the mother.
+Smoking can cause ectopic pregnancy, which is when a fertilized egg implants somewhere other than the uterus.
+The egg can't survive and, if left untreated, can be life-threatening for the pregnant person.
 Smoking also causes reduced fertility, meaning it makes it more difficult to get pregnant.

 7. Premature, Low Birth-Weight Babies

-The effects of smoking not only impact mom's health, but also that of the baby.
+The effects of smoking not only impact the parent's health, but also that of the baby.
 Smoking while pregnant can cause babies to be born prematurely and/or with a low birth-weight.
 Babies born too early or too small have increased risk of health complications and even death.

 You're more likely to get type 2 diabetes if you smoke.
 People who smoke cigarettes are 30% to 40% more likely to develop type 2 diabetes than people who don't smoke.
 Additionally, smoking increases the risk of complications once diagnosed with diabetes, such as heart and kidney disease, poor blood flow to legs and feet (which leads to infections and possible amputation), blindness and nerve damage.